 What has Biden done?

 Biden promised to reverse Trump’s restrictive approach to immigration.
 Since taking office, he has renewed TPS protections Trump tried to end and expanded the program to several additional countries.
 In March 2021, his administration granted TPS designations to Myanmar and Venezuela due to ongoing humanitarian crises, and in May, it announced a new eighteen-month designation for Haiti following weeks of political unrest there.
-DHS has also extended TPS benefits for nine other countries, including El Salvador, Nepal, and Somalia, all of which are being hit hard by COVID-19.
+DHS has also extended TPS benefits for nine other countries, including El Salvador, Nepal, and Somalia, all of which were hit hard by COVID-19.
 In El Salvador, Honduras, and Nicaragua, for example, more than fifteen thousand people have died due to the disease.

 Biden’s campaign promises included comprehensive immigration reform; he unveiled his full plan in January 2021.
 Among other provisions, it aims to establish an eight-year path to citizenship for nearly eleven million undocumented immigrants (including certain TPS holders who have resided in the United States since 2017), reduce visa backlogs, and deploy new technologies to increase security at the southern U.S. border.